lab1092/blender-manual_ja/manual/materials/properties/mirror.rst

 The *Color Swatch* in the mirror panel is the color of the light reflected back.
 Usually, for normal mirrors, use white.
 However, some mirrors color the reflection (e.g. metals), so you can change the color by clicking on the swatch.
-The amount of mirrored reflection is determined by the :guilabel:`Reflectivity` value.
+The amount of mirrored reflection is determined by the *Reflectivity* value.
 If set to something greater than 0, mirrored reflectivity will be activated and the reflection will be tinted the color set in the swatch.